antonio-crispino/COMP472_Mini_Project/README.md

 ## Instructions on how to run your program

 1. Download a ZIP of our project
-2. Go Into the Following Paths and open both .py files in your editor of choice
+2. Go Into the Following Paths and open the .py files in your editor of choice

     (For Part 1)  -> COMP 472/Mini Project/Untitled/Mini_Project_1/Part_1